tuxbox-neutrino/mt-api-dev/README.en.md

 All images are built as multi-architecture OCI images, so the same commands work on amd64 PCs and arm64 Raspberry Pis.

+The environment variable `MT_API_DB_HOST` must point to the MariaDB instance that contains the imported Mediathek tables (host name or IP).
+When you run the API via `--network host`, use `MT_API_DB_HOST=localhost` or the actual IP address of your database server.

 ## Requirements

 - GCC ≥ 10 or Clang ≥ 11